 Solution: Words very industry or job-specific to your work will be great to incorporate in your CV.

-Applying for Suitable Position (and not just any)
+Applying for a Suitable Position (and not just any)

 I recently had an experienced "Midwife" apply for a Senior Sales Executive (Fit-out and joineries) job and I did not even read the first line.